Raab/Millet Flour Porridge

 What is Raab?

 Raab is like a soup or porridge made from pearl millet flour (bajri).
 Incidentally, Ragi(Finger Millet) Raab, Ragi Kanji or Ragi Porridge is very popular in South India.
 Also its a very popular breakfast in Kenya and is called Uji.
-In the case of my grandmother, whenever she didn’t feel like eating a normal meal, a bowlful of Raab or Millet Porridge was what she would want.
-Lactating mums are given Raab everyday and its also a remedy for sore throats and colds.
-Also given to people recovering from an illness.
-In addition to other pureed food, babies are given a tablespoon or two of Raab.
+In the case of my grandmother, whenever she didn’t feel like eating a normal meal, a bowlful of Raab/ Millet Porridge was what she would want.
+Lactating mums are given Raab everyday for the nutritional values.
+Its also a remedy for sore throats and colds.
+Also, its given to people recovering from an illness.
+In addition to other food, toddlers are given a tablespoon or two of Raab.

 Health Benefits of Raab

 - Its comfort food, wards off cold, flu and coughs.

 - Prepare it when you feel like having something sweet and hot.
 Its nutritious so you can sip through it without any guilt.I love raab and find any excuse to make it.

 - Added with Gond or Edible Gum, its beneficial for the elderly or lactating mums as it provides stamina.

 - Its a filling meal.

 Here are some of the benefits of the ingredients used in making Raab: